joedanz/cf-project-tracker/install/README.txt

 end of a URL.
 All of the settings are contained in the config directory and in the database.
 You should keep your existing config files and copy them back on top of the newly installed ones, but you may want to check for any added settings.
+There are also 2 database upgrade scripts to be run.

 DEMO VERSION:
 A demo of this app can currently be found at http://ajaxcf.com/project